-The word ‘Limitless’ (Adjective) describes something that has no end, no boundaries, and no restrictions.
-At first, people often use this word to talk about possibilities and imagination. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Limitless’ correctly in sentences.
+The word ‘Limitless’ (adjective) describes something that has no end, no boundaries, and no restrictions.
+At first, people often use this word to talk about possibilities and imagination.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Limitless’ correctly in sentences.

 Limitless Explained in Depth